spomge/Switchy/README.md

 > [!CAUTION]
 > Switchy is only available on Windows operating systems at this time.
+> This was built using Zig Version 0.13.0
 > Switchy is currently in the early stages of development!

 ## Why Use Switchy?